The Story of John Newton

 He will my shield and portion be as long as life endures.

-SPECIAL ACKNOWLEDGEMENT: This drama couldn’t have been properly researched and written without Jonathan Aitken’s book, John Newton: From Disgrace to Amazing Grace and William E. Phipps book, Amazing Grace in John Newton.
+SPECIAL ACKNOWLEDGEMENT: This drama couldn’t have been properly researched and written without Jonathan Aitken’s book, John Newton: From Disgrace to Amazing Grace, William E. Phipps book, Amazing Grace in John Newton and the numerous writings of John Newton, himself!

 THEMES: GOD’S GRACE (HIS UNMERITED FAVOR AT WORK IN AND THROUGH US), SALVATION, HOPE, REPENTANCE, ENCOURAGEMENT FOR PASTORS, BELIEVING GOD FOR OTHERS, IMPORTANCE OF PRAYER, GOD’S LOVE FOR ALL PEOPLE.